-- 1. Make an initial record of the information ideally, we ask this to completed on CPOMS.
-At the same time, we never wish IT to be a barrier to reporting, therefore paper copies of record forms can be found in both the staff room and the main office, which the DSL will transfer to CPOMS as quickly as possible. - 2.
-Report it to the DSL immediately if the DSL is not present, report to schools DDSL or any DDSL within the Federation. - The DSL will consider if there is a requirement for immediate medical intervention.
-Urgent medical attention should not be delayed if the DSL is not immediately available - 4.
+- Make an initial record of the information This is to be recorded on our online platform CPOMS (Paper copies for recording disclosures can be found within various areas of each school, but should only be used when access of CPOMS is not possible) - 2.
+Report it to the DSL or DDSL immediately - 3.
+The DSL will consider if there is a requirement for immediate medical intervention.
+Urgent medical attention should not be delayed if the DSL or DDSL is not immediately available - 4.
 Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence.
 Include everything that has happened, including details of: - Dates and times of observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child

-- The records must be signed and dated by the author with an equivalent procedure in place for electronic based records - 5.
-In the absence of the school's DSL or any other DSL within the Federation, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate, significant harm.
+The records must be signed and dated by the author with an equivalent procedure in place for electronic based records

+5. In the absence of the DSL or their Deputy, be prepared to refer directly to Children's Social Care (and the police if appropriate) if there is the potential for immediate, significant harm.